alexpournaras/aws-saa/notes/EBS.md

 An **AMI** is a **preconfigured image** used to launch EC2 instances with custom software and settings.

-With AMIs we can create our own software, configurations, OS, monitoring, etc, and have **way faster** boot with our software pre-packed.
+`Golden AMIs`: With AMIs we can create our own software, configurations, OS, monitoring, etc, and have **way faster** boot with our software pre-packed.

 ### 📦 Types of AMIs
 - 🟢 **Public AMIs** (provided by AWS)